Popular Questions Resulting from a Car Accident in New Orleans

 Yes, you should always notify law enforcement or call 911 when you first realize you have been in a car accident.
 It is essential to call 911 for two reasons.
 First, depending on the severity of the accident, you, any passengers, and the driver and passenger(s) of the other vehicle may need medical assistance.

 The second reason to call 911 is to create a record of the accident.
 Although you may think you have a good memory, your recollection of the accident after months or years may fade.
 This hurts the presentation of evidence during legal proceedings.
-Unlike your memory, police reports provide fact finders with a contemporaneous telling of the accident and provide vital evidence for legal proceedings.
+Unlike your memory, police reports provide fact-finders with a contemporaneous telling of the accident and provide vital evidence for legal proceedings.

 Should I report my car accident to my insurance carrier?

 Yes, it would be best to inform your insurance carrier that you were in a car accident.
 This provides your insurance carrier notice about the accident and commences the insurance claim process.
 However, it is best to contact an attorney before relaying any information to your insurance company.
 Depending on the circumstances of your accident, having an experienced Louisiana car accident attorney can help counsel you through the process and negotiate on your behalf.
-Insurance companies will find any number of loopholes or defenses not to pay out an insurance claim.
+Insurance companies will find any number of loopholes or defences not to pay out an insurance claim.
 In addition, simple misstatements or inconsistencies by a reasonable person can prompt them to challenge paying anything for your accident.

 If the other driver’s insurance company contacts you, you should inform them to contact your insurance company or communicate directly with your attorney.
 Any information you provide them is not privileged and can be used against you during subsequent legal proceedings.